oqolarte/oblong/content/di-why.md

 keywords: ["ohio quilbio olarte", "ohio olarte", "oqolarte"]
 draft: false
 ---
-I'm trying to get into the habit of doing projects so I stay sharp.
+Doing side projects keep me sharp.
-In the process, I'll try to document each step, and publish whatever findings I might have here for public viewing.
+In the process, I'll try to document each step, and publish whatever findings I might have here for public (re)viewing.

-We need to be sharing ideas freely, not covet them.

-Like any other person, my interests oscillate wildly,[^smiths] so the ideas listed here can't be lumped into one big category.
+Like many, my interests oscillate wildly,[^smiths] so the ideas listed here can't be lumped into one big category.
-The list is likely to grow or shrink, depending on my current situation.
+The length of list changes from time to time, depending on my current situation.
 "Life happens," they say.
 I tend to agree.